SarahQiong/CTDGMR/README.md

 You can speicfy the parameter values of the original mixture and the order of the reduced mixture, the cost function to use in the composite transportation divergence.

 ### License Info
-This code is offered under the [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+This code is offered under the [Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/).